tartiflette/tartiflette/docs/tutorial/extend-with-directives.md

 ## How to implement?

-Tartiflette bases most of its extensibility on Directives.
-A directive will allow you to execute some behavior at 4 stages.
+Tartiflette gets most of its extensibility by Directives.
+A directive will allow you to execute some logic at any of the following 4 stages:

-* `on_build`: Implement some behavior during the build process of the SDL
+* `on_build`: To wrap your directive around the build process of the SDL.
-* `on_field_execution`: Implement a specific behavior during the field execution. _(e.g Access Rights on a specific field, apply a specific rate limit on a field.)_
+* `on_field_execution`: Allows you to wrap the field execution _(e.g. Access Rights on a specific field, apply a specific rate limit on a field.)_.
-* `on_argument_execution`: Implement a specific behavior during the argument execution. _(e.g Check the format of an input.)_
+* `on_argument_execution`: Allows you to wrap the argument execution _(e.g. Check the format of an input.)_.
-* `on_introspection`: During an introspection query, allow you to append some metadata to the fields or even give you the ability to remove objects _(e.g dynamic introspection based on access rights)_
+* `on_introspection`: During an introspection query, allows you to wrap the schema fields to add metadata _(e.g. add deprecated information)_ to fields or even to remove objects _(e.g. dynamic introspection based on access rights)_.

 ### How to declare a new directive?